-Heather plants flower for up to five months each year in the summer and fall.
-They will form blooms the following year at the same time.
+Heather plants flower for up to five months each summer and fall and will form blooms simultaneously the following year.

-Whether they’re covering Scottish hillsides or adding color to gardens, heather flowers are loved by many.
-Add in their meaning and symbolism of protection, good luck, and love, and you’ll see why these flowers are easy to love.
+Whether they’re covering Scottish hillsides or adding color to your gardens, heather flowers remain beloved by many.
+With their added meaning and symbolism of protection, good luck, and love, and you’ll see why these flowers are easy to love.